Cghlewis/data-mgmt-ed-research-book/_book/11-data-capture.md

       - How do you want to recode seen but missing values?
         - This option is commonly provided because "select all" questions are often split out into multiple variables, where a `1` indicates the option was selected, and blank represents either the option was **not selected** or that the item was skipped entirely.
         - Typically tools provide the option to recode to *0* or *-99*.
 You can also choose not to recode and leave those responses as blank.
 If the types of missing data do not matter to your study, then leaving missing values as blank is typically the most straightforward option.
 However, adding an extreme value like *-99* can make it easier to know if those blank "select all" values are a "no" response (recoded to *-99*) or if those values were never seen and actually represent a missing value (left as blank).
-1. Where will the file be stored and how will it be named?
+1. Where will the file be stored?
-    - This decision should be based on guidelines laid out in your style guide (see Chapter \@ref(style)).
-Important things to consider here are:
+    - This decision should be based on guidelines laid out in your style guide (see Chapter \@ref(style)) and your applicable data security documents and agreements (i.e., data management plan, data security plan, research protocol).
-      - If the data contains identifiable information (e.g., name, IP Address, email), it needs to be stored securely with limited access (see Chapter \@ref(storage)).
+1. How will files be named?
-      - While your tool may provide a name for your file, give it a more meaningful name based on your style guide rules.
-That name should indicate that it is a raw data file, along with other relevant metadata (e.g., project acronym, type of data, data collection wave, or the date the file was downloaded)
+      - While your tool may provide a name for your file, it may need to be renamed something more meaningful based on your style guide rules (e.g., `projecta_w1_stu_svy_raw_2023-09-01.csv`).
+Most importantly, name your files consistently across data sources and waves.
 1. What documentation needs to accompany the data capture?
     - As discussed in Section \@ref(document-dataset), there are additional documents that can be helpful to include alongside the file.
       - A README can be very beneficial to include if there is anything in the file that a future person managing the data should be aware of.